Reducing Retinal Blindness Worldwide

 Mutations in the CEP290 gene are a leading cause of Leber congenital amaurosis (LCA), a hereditary retinal dystrophy that causes severe vision loss in early childhood.
 Although gene therapy has shown promise for treating inherited retinal degenerations, CEP290LCA remains as a challenging target because of the gene’s large size and diverse mutations found throughout the gene.
 Our interest is aimed at overcoming the limitation of current gene therapy approaches and developing a novel strategy to treat CEP290-LCA by developing a mutation-independent, generic gene therapy vector for the gene.
 Successful completion of this study will not only move us forward to the cure of CEP290-LCA but also provide a framework for the development of gene therapy vectors targeting other large gene associated genetic diseases.

-Plans for 2023
+Plans for 2024

-In 2023, Dr. Seo will focus his efforts on determining optimal compositions of the three sets of dual AAV-ABCA4 gene therapy vectors in his ABCA4 animal model.
+In 2023, Dr. Seo proposed to focus his efforts on determining optimal compositions of the three sets of dual AAV-ABCA4 gene therapy vectors in his ABCA4 animal model.
 The Seo lab will determine the ratios and doses of the dual AAV vectors to maximize the production of full-length ABCA4 proteins and therapeutic effects, while minimizing the production of truncated proteins and potential cellular toxicities, and compare therapeutic efficacies of the three approaches in Abca4-null rats.
 The outcome of this study will provide crucial pre-clinical data before clinical studies in human patients.

 Specific Aims: